 Avantree Opera Universal TV Headphones

-I’m a big fan of the Avantree Aria Me Bluetooth Headphones and recommend Avantree’s Opera TV headphones as a great choice for senior citizens and elderly folks who are a bit more techy and maybe want a higher quality audio experience.
-They also feature a plug and play set-up.
+I’m a big fan of the Avantree Aria Me Bluetooth Headphones and recommend Avantree’s Opera TV over-ear headphones as a great choice for senior citizens and elderly folks who are a bit more techy and maybe want a higher quality audio experience.
+They also feature a plug-and-play setup.

-To set up and use the Opera Wireless TV Headphones, you plug the transmitter into the TV using the optical, RCA jacks, or 3.5 mm audio cable.
+You plug the transmitter into the TV using the optical, RCA jacks, or 3.5 mm audio cable to set up and use the Opera Wireless TV Headphones.
 All the needed cables are included.
-Then, the headphones and the transmitter will sync-up automatically.
+Then, the headphones and the transmitter will sync up automatically.

-Or, if you prefer, you can just use the include USB cable to charge them instead.
+Or, if you prefer, you can just use the included USB cable to charge them instead.
 I think the hanging charger makes for a more attractive look but that’s a personal preference.

 There is also no delay between the lips moving and the sound with the Opera headphones.
 You can also get a second pair for someone else to use and be able to set the volume independently.